-Enclosed is the proposed Fiscal Year 2019-2020 City of Dover Draft Budget for your consideration.
+Presented hereafter is the approved Fiscal Year 2019-2020 City of Dover Budget for your consideration.
 The City staff provided a great deal of assistance in meeting the challenges we faced with the presentment of a balanced and policy compliant budget.
-The proposed budget reflects our continued commitment to providing cost-effective, efficient, basic municipal services for our citizens, visitors and business community.
-The proposed budget also provides more resources for enhanced public works maintenance, building inspections, and code enforcement activities.
+The budget reflects our continued commitment to providing cost-effective, efficient, basic municipal services for our citizens, visitors and business community.
+The budget also provides more resources for enhanced public works maintenance, building inspections, and code enforcement activities.
 It also lays the groundwork to begin the discussion on a stormwater utility.